d4n3sh/thedaneshproject/content/posts/2008-01-22-bug-in-opensuse-xorg-security-update.md

 Option &#8220;MIT-SHM&#8221; &#8220;no&#8221;
 EndSection

 2. Downgrade back to the previous version [7.2-143.6] of xorg-server.
 This will come with quite a few dependency warnings so be prepared to work through them.
-Worked for me but look at option 3 as it&#8217;s the best one.
+Worked for me but look at option 3 as it's the best one.

 3. Download and install the Beta fix xorg-server [7.2-143.10] from Novell from here.
 This one worked best for me.